taitulism/Bootstruct/Docs/Reserved Entry Names/WebRoot/index.md

 │   ├── index.js
 │   └── A.js       ──> file
 ```
-Now "A" is a method in the "RC" instead of a single method controller.
+Now "A" is a method instead of a controller with a single method.